projectcalico/calico/v3.0/usage/routereflector/calico-routereflector.md

 These instructions are focused around container-based deployments that use the calico/node container image.

-For an OpenStack deployment, read [Configuring BIRD as a BGP Route Reflector](bird-rr-config).

 > **Note**: The API and behavior of the calico/routereflector is likely to change in
 > future releases.
 {: .alert .alert-info}